mcdeoliveira/pyctrl/doc/tutorial.rst

     with hello:
         hello.join()

-Note that your program will not terminate until all block and timer tasks terminate, so it is important that you always call :py:meth:`ctrl.Controller.stop` or use the :py:obj:`with` statement to exit cleanly.
+Note that your program will not terminate until all *blocks* and *timers* terminate, so it is important that you always call :py:meth:`ctrl.Controller.stop` or use the :py:obj:`with` statement to exit cleanly.